 There’s also a glitter pen.
 So, you know, do what you want with that information.
-These are also themed to match the colour of the pack.
+These are also themed to match the color of the pack.

-Alternatively, you could take your base colours and use colour theory to build out different sets: contrasting, complementary, keeping it warm or cool.
+Alternatively, you could take your base colors and use color theory to build out different sets: contrasting, complementary, keeping it warm or cool.